Start with the caveat, not the formula

 Main formulas

-Daily watt-hours are divided by expected peak-sun hours, then increased for real-world RV losses.
+Daily watt-hours are divided by expected peak-sun hours, increased for real-world RV losses, then rounded up to full 200W-class panels so the watt target matches the roof-panel count.

 Estimated daily harvest